Explainer: What is the row over Scottish Government aid to Gaza about?

 On Saturday, the Telegraph published a front page report accusing First Minister Humza Yousaf of a conflict of interest over a decision to give £250,00 to the United Nations Relief and Works Agency (UNWRA).

 The paper claimed Mr Yousaf had overruled officials who advised Unicef receive a donation of £100,000 and £200,000 to fund water programmes in Gaza.
-It said the First Minister preferred the money go to UNWRA - which the Telegraph went on to say is the biggest international aid agency operating in Gaza and "has been criticised over alleged links to Hamas.
+It said the First Minister preferred the money go to UNRWA - which the Telegraph went on to say "has been criticised over alleged links to Hamas".
+Some 16 countries paused funds to the agency in January after Israel accused at least 12 UNRWA staff of involvement in the 7 October attacks by Hamas.
+Sweden and Canada announced at the end of last week they will resume aid payments to UNRWA, the UN agency for Palestinian refugees.
+The UN is investigating, and France's foreign minister is leading a review.
+US intelligence cast doubt on Israel's claims last month.

 READ MORE: SNP call for Kerr to be sacked as MP hopeful as Gaza aid row deepens

-In November, the Scottish Government announced the funding to UNWRA in response to a flash appeal for emergency aid as more than a million Palestinians faced displacement amid the conflict with Israel.
-The award was made while the First Minister's parents in law were trapped in the war torn territory.
+In November, the Scottish Government announced the funding to UNRWA in response to a flash appeal for emergency aid as more than a million Palestinians faced displacement amid the conflict with Israel.
+The award was made while the First Minister's wife Nadia El-Nakla's parents Elizabeth and Maged El-Nakla, from Dundee, were trapped in the war torn territory.
+They were able to leave Gaza via the Rafah crossing on November 3, while other members of the family later fled to Turkey.
+As of mid-January, Nadia El-Nakla's brother and elderly grandmother were still in the territory.

+First Minister Humza Yousaf and his wife Nadia El-Nakla pictured in Dundee with family members including Nadia's parents Elizabeth and Maged El-Nakla after Mr and Mrs El-Nakla returned home to Scotland after being trapped in Gaza.
+Photo: Humza Yousaf.

 What did the Scottish Conservative MSP Stephen Kerr say in the Telegraph article?